phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 #### Running the Build Command

 The next step is to run the build command of the bootloader.
-From the [`bootloader` Readme] we learn that the crate requires the following build command:
+From the [`bootloader` docs] we learn that the crate requires the following build command:

 ```
 cargo builder --kernel-manifest path/to/kernel/Cargo.toml \
     --kernel-binary path/to/kernel_bin
 ```

-In addition, the Readme recommends to use the `--target-dir` and `--out-dir` arguments when building the bootloader as a dependency to override where cargo places the compilation artifacts.
+In addition, the docs recommend to use the `--target-dir` and `--out-dir` arguments when building the bootloader as a dependency to override where cargo places the compilation artifacts.

 Let's try to invoke that command from our `main` function.
 For that we use the [`process::Command`] type of the standard library, which allows us to spawn new processes and wait for their results: